-Tread carefully here.
-Your kids won’t embrace minimalism if you sneak every toy out in the middle of the night.
+Your kids likely won’t embrace minimalism if you sneak every toy out in the middle of the night.
 In fact, it could have quite the opposite effect.

 They need to be involved in many decluttering decisions.
-However, sometimes we’ve gotta use our mad skills to move the needle.
+That said, sometimes we’ve got to get a little sneaky to move the needle.

 For my daughter, it’s all in the way I word things.
-She makes great headway when I present her with options like, “How about we give away this one, but keep that one?”
+She makes great headway when I present her with options such as, “How about we give away this one, but keep that one?”
 See what I did there?
 (Wink).

 This strategy doesn’t work as well with my son.
-He sees right through it and usually presents a counter offered.
+He sees right through it and usually presents a counter offer.
 Still it’s a win in my mind.

-Every now and then I’d make an executive decision to snag a long forgotten stuffed animal beneath the bed while they slept or tossed some junk toys that had reproduced under a couch cushion over the years.
-My kids were none the wiser and I rested peacefully knowing I had slowly but surely made a dent in the crazy.
+Every now and then I’d make an executive decision to snag a long forgotten stuffed animal or birthday party favor from beneath the bed while they slept.
+I’d go ahead and toss some junk toys that had reproduced under a couch cushion over the years.
+My kids were none the wiser and I rested peacefully knowing I was slowly but surely making a dent in the crazy.

 Minimalism With Kids

 We have a critical role to play in raising these kids of ours.
 It’s a gift to be able to teach this valuable lesson at such a young age.
 I want them to grow up valuing people over possessions, and experiences over accumulation.

 “Wherever your treasure is, there your heart will be also.” – Matthew 6:21